See also the First Facebook Live tutorial for the bare essentials from first-run to your first Facebook Live broadcast.

 - Post to — Select where your Facebook Live broadcast will appear, and your options depend upon who you’re posting as.
-If you’re posting as yourself, options include your personal Profile, and any Groups you administer. if you have selected to post as a Page, you’ll see options for the Page’s timeline and any Groups that your administer.
-(Note however that you’ll only be able to stream as a Page to Groups linked to that Page.)
+If you’re posting as yourself, options include your personal Profile, and any Groups you administer. if you have selected to post as a Page, you’ll see options for the Page’s timeline and any Groups linked to that Page.
 When posting to your personal Profile, you’ll see privacy options to choose from, like Profile (Just Friends) which allow you to restrict your audience.

 You may also see additional Groups listed in the menu, that you do no administer.
-These are Groups where an administrator has already added the Ecamm Live app.
+These are Groups where an administrator has enabled the Ecamm Live app.